 Chris is known for his optimism and positivity.
 He’s always felt his first responsibility is to God and his family.
 Together we have raised four successful children and are now enjoying our grandchildren.

 He’s always been an influence for good in the lives of many and in the communities in which we’ve lived.
 I’m blessed to be his wife, who has stood beside him all these years.
 He’s always honored me and now our family honors him.

 He’s made his life a lasting legacy.
 He’s our hero!

-Join our mailing list for news & updates.
+Join our mailing list for news and updates.